 Donne di Domani’s Delicious, Dedicated Donations

 What does tomato sauce have in common with the University of Houston?
-More specifically, how does marinara sauce and UH scholarships go together?
+More specifically, how do marinara sauce and UH scholarships go together?

-The common link is Donne di Domani, Houston’s Italian-American women-owned organization.
-Every year, a group of volunteers for Donne di Domani sells marinara sauce, and the proceeds fund scholarships in modern and classical languages and the Italian Studies Program at UH College of Liberal Arts and Social Sciences.
+The common link is Donne di Domani, an Italian-American, women-owned organization located in Houston.
+Every year, a group of volunteers from Donne di Domani sells marinara sauce.
+The proceeds fund scholarships in modern and classical languages and Italian Studies at UH College of Liberal Arts and Social Sciences.

 Because Italian women are known for their cooking, the women of Donne di Domani had the idea of selling homemade marinara sauce as a fundraiser at St. John Vianney Catholic Church’s annual festival.